Grasim Industries

 *Size includes base plus greenshoe for some issues

-It will pay a coupon of 7.2841% and has invited commitment bids for the issue later in the day, they said.
+It will offer a yield of 8.2484% and had invited bids for the issue earlier in the day, they said.

 The company did not immediately respond to a Reuters email seeking comment.